Tau Kappa Alpha: History

 Tau Kappa Alpha was organized on May 13, 1908, at Indianapolis, Indiana, primarily through the efforts of Oswald Ryan, a student at Butler University and Hugh Thomas Miller who was the Lieutenant Governor of Indiana.
 They were assisted by James J. Boyle, G. Claris Adams, Herbert R. Hyman, William Heilman, and Roger W. Wallace.

 The organization of the group was unusual.
 Charters were not granted to institutions but to eligible persons in each state upon the petition of students from a representative institution or institutions in such state.
 Expansion within that state was entrusted to the charter members of the state chapter.
 This plan aimed to enable the election of desirable men from colleges not large enough or perhaps not strong enough to warrant the installation of or to maintain a separate chapter.
 The structure was found to be impracticable.
 In a 1914 convention, the society was reorganized and chapters were given an independent existence in the usual way.

 Women were admitted into Tau Kappa Alpha in 1916.
-The professional fraternity, Phi Delta Gamma merged into Tau Kappa Alpha in 1935.
+The professional fraternity, Phi Delta Gamma, and the honor fraternity Alpha Phi Epsilon both merged into Tau Kappa Alpha in 1935.
 The society became a member of the Association of College Honor Societies in 1955.
 In 1963, it had 101 active chapters, 47 inactive chapters, and 22,500 initiates.
 Its headquarters were located at the University of Michigan in Ann Arbor, Michigan.

 Tau Kappa Alpha and Delta Sigma Rho merged to form Delta Sigma Rho-Tau Kappa Alpha on August 18, 1963.